knpuniversity/symfony4/knpu/ep3-doctrine/database-migrations.md

 Ha!
 I even misspelled the command: Symfony figured out what I meant.
 This created a *second* migration class: the first creates the table and the second... awesome!
 It creates the unique index.
-This is the Doctrine magic mentioned earlier: the `make:migration` command looked at the entity, looked at the database, determined the *difference* between the two, then generated the SQL necessary to *update* the database.
+This is the Doctrine magic I mentioned earlier: the `make:migration` command looked at the entity, looked at the database, determined the *difference* between the two, then generated the SQL necessary to *update* the database.